Synchronize Team Foundation Server with Project Server

 Review setup, configuration, and administration tasks

-As an administrator for the integration of TFS and Project Server, you must configure the integration of the two server products to support the flow of data from team projects to enterprise project plans.
+As an administrator for the integration of TFS and Project Server, you must configure the integration of the two server products to support the flow of data from projects to enterprise project plans.
 For the initial configuration, you must install software, grant permissions, register instances of Project Web Access or Project Web App (PWA), and map components of Project Server to components of Team Foundation.

 Review these topics: